 Without a map.

 I’ve been there.
 I understand how challenging life transitions can be, especially transition pile-ups, both personally and professionally.
 I know what it feels like—the uncertainty, the insecurity, the overthinking, the gut-wrenching fear.
-In the last 30 years, I have been through several pile-ups, I can’t say it has gotten any easier, but I got better at coping with it, and at learning the life lessons faster, with the steadfast support of my horses.
+In the last 30 years, I have been through several pile-ups, I can’t say it has gotten any easier, but I got better at coping with it, and at learning the life lessons faster, with the steadfast support of my friends and my horses.

 I reply personally to each one I receive.